-Revalidation I RCR principles for providing advice and support throughout revalidation I RCR commitment to members and Fellows I Revalidation for doctors in training I Revalidation tools I Revalidation background information I Revalidation Help Desk
+Revalidation Home Page I What is Revalidation?
+I Revalidation for doctors in training I Revalidation FAQs I Revalidation tools I Learning & Development I Revalidation Help Desk

-The RCR has produced Guidance for clinical oncology and clinical radiology on the Supporting Information required for Appraisal and Revalidation.
-This guidance aims to simplify the appraisal process and describes the portfolio of supporting information that doctors will need to maintain in order to revalidate based on their specialty expertise.
-It also contains links to tools to help collate the supporting information.
+The RCR, in conjunction with the Academy of Medical Royal Colleges (AMoRC), has produced Guidance for clinical oncology and clinical radiology on the Supporting Information required for Appraisal and Revalidation.
+This guidance describes the portfolio of supporting information that doctors will need to maintain to revalidate based on their specialty expertise.

 This specialty guidance should be read in conjunction with generic revalidation guidance provided by the GMC.

 If you are a doctor in training please see our specific guidance for trainees.

 The RCR provides a range of tools and templates to help clinical radiologists and clinical oncologists collect and document the supporting information required for appraisal and revalidation.

 The RCR considers that the introduction of revalidation, underpinned by strengthened medical annual appraisals, should increase the likelihood of the early identification of areas where additional support or training may be needed.

 The RCR provides a number of educational resources intended to support a doctor's professional development throughout their careers.